swilgosz/hanamimastery/data/episodes/22-testing-hanami-router.md

 end
 ```

-When I'll run the first test, it'll pass out of the box, because the Hanami application comes with the root URL being served by default.
+When I run the first test, it'll pass out of the box, because the Hanami application comes with the root URL being served by default.

 ![Passing root path generation test](/images/episodes/22/first-test-passed.png)

-Analogously I'm going to check the remaining paths by adding check comparisons to the other two routes.
+Analogously, I'm going to check the remaining paths by adding check comparisons to the other two routes.

 ```ruby
 # spec/main/routes_spec.rb